syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/GroupView-Events.md

 title: GroupView Events
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---

-## GroupView Events
+# GroupView Events

 The list of events and a detailed explanation about each of them is given in the following sections.